markhull/A1icia/A1icia Cayenne/README.md

 This is awesome, because it means that A1icia Central can run on very small to very large platforms with no discomfiture.
 Go A1icia.

+## Build Class Path
+* A1iciaAPI.jar
+* A1iciaCentral.jar
+* A1iciaCrypto.jar
+* A1iciaMedia.jar
+* guava-23.0.jar
+* mysql-connector-java-5.1.40.jar